MisaLiu/Naptie.js/README.md

 Naptie is the only god, who created everything in this cyber world.

-Thus, everything in this cyber world canbe encoded in Naptie.
+Thus, everything in this cyber world can be encoded in Naptie.

 ## Usage